 I was born in Port of Spain, Trinidad, and have life-long and ongoing links to Trinidad and the Caribbean region.
 I come and go a lot and I teach creative writing in Port of Spain as well as the UK.
 Three of my five novels, The White Woman on the Green Bicycle, Archipelago, and House of Ashes are set in the region.
 In these books I have drawn on family biography, history, academic research, witness testimony and contemporary life.
 Most of these books contain an element of what Cuban writer, Alejo Carpentier called lo real maravilloso, or the marvellous real.
 In short, I am a writer, born in the Caribbean, living half there and half in diaspora, and something of a magical realist.
 Until now, I have written close to home, the place of my birth.

-My memoir, With the Kisses of his Mouth ( 2011) and a new novel The Tryst (early 2017) are linked and form a smaller body of work which examines female sexuality in the early 21st century.
+My memoir, With the Kisses of his Mouth ( 2011) and a new novel The Tryst (July, 2017) are linked and form a smaller, but equally committed, body of work which examines female sexuality.
+This enquiry is ongoing.

 I think it's vital that emerging writers spend a period of time as an apprentice, learning their craft.
 Ideally, this is within a safe peer group, one facilitated by an experienced and working writer.
 It's an exciting time to be in that zone, when a new writer is growing and learning and she or he is within touching distance of publication.
 It's an honour to be entrusted with the job of guiding new writers.
 There is some karma, too, in that early on in my career I was lucky and received much generosity and support from other writers, as well as good teaching.
 So I'm passing some of this on.